-Do you know that the Statute of Limitations NSW erases some of your 6 year old debts?
-And, there are also 12-year old debts that you are not obliged to pay anymore!
+What is the Statue of Limitations NSW and how can it help you clear your debts?
+Did you know that the Statute of Limitations NSW erases some of your 6 year old debts?
+There are also 12-year old debts that you are not obliged to pay anymore!
 But, if you don’t know about this provision of the law, the creditor may still demand payment from you.
 Read on and learn how you can improve your credit score and escape debts legally.

 What are Statute-barred debts?